The NBME updated the Free 120 Step 1 questions on June 6th, 2022. Below are explanations for every question in Blocks 1-3.

 - B- This patient is experiencing lower urinary tract symptoms, including impaired bladder emptying, urinary hesitancy, and postvoid dribbling, indicating lower urinary tract obstruction.
 Physical exam revealed a diffusely enlarged, firm, and nontender prostate—consistent with benign prostatic hyperplasia (BPH).
 BPH is a very common condition of advancing age.
 It is due to prostate stimulation by dihydrotestosterone (DHT) which is converted from testosterone by 5 alpha-reductase.
 This stimulation leads to hyperplasia of the periurethral lobes (lateral and middle) of the prostate and subsequent symptomatology.

 - E- This patient with sickle cell disease (SCD) is presenting with symptoms of biliary colic (e.g., postprandial RUQ pain, nausea, lack of fever) in the presence of gallstones confirmed by ultrasound.
 This is most likely secondary to underlying hemolysis linked to the patient’s sickle cell disease.
 Typical lab findings in hemolysis include a decreased haptoglobin, increased LDH, and increased unconjugated bilirubin.
 The elevation in unconjugated bilirubin results from heme catabolization and can increase the risk of pigmented calcium bilirubinate gallstone formation.
+For additional information check out MedSchool Bootcamp's video on Hemolysis.

 - D- This patient has evidence of autosomal dominant familial hypercholesterolemia, supported by tendinous xanthomas (hands and Achilles), familial history of early onset atherosclerosis (coronary artery disease) affecting males and females, and hypercholesterolemia on serum lipid studies.
 Patients with Apo C-II or lipoprotein lipase deficiency commonly develop familial hyperchylomicronemia with hypertriglyceridemia and its possible sequelae (pancreatitis, eruptive xanthomas) with no increased risk of atherosclerosis.